Orlando, Florida: Bus

 Lynx provides local transit service covering a five-county area: Orange, Seminole, Osceola, Polk, and Volusia.
 Lynx bus frequency varies depending on the route and time of day.

 Greyhound Lines offers intercity bus service from Orlando to multiple locations across the country.
 The Orlando Greyhound Station is located west of Downtown Orlando.

-Having a very well-developed tourism industry and millions of visitors per year the City of Orlando has multiple options for groups arriving and touring the city and surrounding areas by local charter bus companies.
+Local charter bus companies support the City of Orlando's tourism industry.

 Taxi

 Orlando is served by a collection of independently owned taxi companies.
 In downtown Orlando, taxis can be hailed on a regular basis.
 Taxis are also available in and around the Amway Center, Orlando Convention Center, and all major attractions/theme parks.
 Orlando also has service from car-sharing companies like Uber and Lyft, which offer service at all airports.

 Airport shuttles

 Transportation between the Orlando International Airport and various locations in and around Orlando is provided by airport shuttle services.
 Several shuttles operate 24 hours a day, 7 days a week.